webhintio/hint/packages/hint-button-type/README.md

 ## Why is this important?

-The default type for <button> is "submit" (not type="button" as one might expect).
+The default type for button is "submit" (not type="button" as one might expect).
 This can lead to surprising keyboard behavior within a form.

-The best way to avoid unexpected surprises is to always explicitly set a type on <button>s.
+The best way to avoid unexpected surprises is to always explicitly set a type on buttons.

 ## What does the hint check?